Last updated on October 17, 2024

 The Early Defenders

-Usually, in EDH you’ll play cards with more staying power, more in the 3-5 CMC spot.
-Here, you can play lots of low drops because they all cantrip thanks to your commander.
+Usually, in EDH you’ll play cards with more staying power, more in the 3-5 mana values.
+Here, you can play lots of low drops because they all cantrip thanks to your defender commander.

-The focus here is that the creature must have defender and should be around 0/4 or 0/5 body to maximize the Arcades enabled damage to CMC ratio.
+The focus here is that the creature must have defender and should be around 4-toughness or better to maximize the Arcades-enabled damage to cost ratio.

 Shield Sphere